Solati Trio

-The Solati Trio is a Rhode Island based classical music ensemble.
+The Solati Trio is a Rhode Island–based classical music ensemble.
 The trio—Ludmilla Lifson (piano), Sophia Herman (violin), and Hrant Tatian (cello)—was formed in 1984 and has premiered many works by contemporary composers which were written for and dedicated to the ensemble.

 History

 The Solati Trio was formed out of the Herman-Lifson Duo, the first prize recipients of the Soviet Chamber Music Competition in 1966.
 Pianist Ludmilla Lifson and violinist Sophia Herman, twin sisters formerly known as Ludmilla and Sophia Drexler, received Leningrad state management as a result of their win.
 Under state management, the duo toured Russia and made radio and television appearances.
 In 1978 the duo moved their careers to the United States and joined forces with cellist Hrant Tatian to become the Solati Trio in 1984.

 Members

 Pianist Ludmilla Lifson graduated from the Leningrad Conservatory in 1968.
 She studied primarily with Moisej Halfin, a student of Leonid Nikolayev.
 Upon graduation she joined the faculty at the Leningrad Conservatory.
 She taught there for ten years before moving to the United States in 1978.
 In 1979, Lifson joined the faculty at the Longy School of Music of Bard College.
-In 2013, Ludmilla Lifson passed away due to complications with brain cancer.
+In 2013, Ludmilla Lifson died due to complications with brain cancer.

 Violinist Sophia Herman also graduated from the Leningrad Conservatory in 1968.
 Her primary teacher was Mikhail Vaiman, a member of the School of Stolyarsky.
 In 1969, Herman was appointed to a first violin position with the Saint Petersburg Philharmonic Orchestra (then called the Leningrad Philharmonic), which she held until 1974.
 She currently performs with the Rhode Island Philharmonic Orchestra.
 She plays a 1747 Januarius Gagliano violin.

 Cellist Hrant Tatian completed his studies with Leonard Rose at the Juilliard School of Music.
 He appeared as Principal Cellist of the Rochester Philharmonic Orchestra and as Assistant Principal Cellist of the St. Louis Symphony.
 Tatian founded and performed in numerous award-winning chamber groups.
 He plays a 1786 Ferdinand Gagliano cello.